krabrr/git-add-with-selection/README.md

-# git-add-with-selection
+# krabrr-git-lib
-simple python script that help to select file that you want to add in "git add" command
+simple python script that work with git command

+gadds - help to select file that you want to add in "git add" command